krisnova/.net/content/posts/linux-accept-queues.md

 	struct fastopen_queue	fastopenq;
 };
 ```

+In Linux, all inbound network requests from an arbitrary client will pass through the kernel accept queue, which is an instance of a [request_sock_queue](https://github.com/torvalds/linux/blob/v6.2/include/net/request_sock.h#L168-L188) struct.
+This is true for any socket server (TCP/IPv4, TCP/IPv6, Unix domain, UDP/connectionless) built using the Linux network stack or the `/include/net` directory in the source tree.

+Inbound requests may accumulate at runtime which exist in between the moment a server has received the connection from the network stack, and the moment a worker has called `accept()` to pop the connection pointer off the stack.

+As these requests begin to queue, problems arise such as slow user experience or wasted compute resources due to saturated services.

+The kernel accept queue is a trivial FIFO queue implementation, with some nuance surrounding TFO or [TCP Fast Open](https://netty.io/wiki/tcp-fast-open.html#:~:text=Preface,response%20time%20in%20certain%20cases) which speeds up TCP while also establishing SYN cookies.
+TFO was originally presented by Google in 2011 [TCP Fast Open 2011 PDF](http://conferences.sigcomm.org/co-next/2011/papers/1569470463.pdf) and is now the default implementation for opening sockets in the kernel.

 If the network stack receives requests at a faster rate than the workers can process the requests, the accept queue grows.